It’s estimated that 5.45 million tonnes of packaging was made available to the end-consumer (including business users) in Australia in 2017-18.

 - Reuse boxes to organise your drawers

-- Reuse tissue paper to gift wrap present
+- Reuse tissue paper to gift wrap presents

 - Reuse mailer bags to send mail, or if they are compostable use them as a bin liner for your compost bin